DrakirL/DrakirL.github.io/p10/class/rogue.md

 ## Rogue Subclass: Thief
 THEME: You have all the tools needed to make a quick entry without being noticed, or even quicker exit if you happen to get noticed anyway. <br>
-RECOMMENDATION: Put your Mastery into either Finesse or Stealth.
+RECOMMENDATION: Put your Expertise into either Finesse or Stealth.

 ### Level 1: Second Story Work?
 Escape Artist?
 Your Speed increases by 10 feet. <br>
 You have Climb Speed equal to your Speed.

 ### Level 1: Swift Fingers/Multitasking?
 You now have 4 actions to use each Round rather than 3.
 (LIMITER?
-Provided you aren't encumbered, 4 or 2 Actions?)
+Provided you aren't encumbered = 4 or 2 Actions)

 ### Level 3: Supreme Sneak?
 When you would make a Finesse Test or Stealth Test on your turn, you may use 1 additional Action to gain Advantage on that Test.